 A separation agreement isn't the same as a divorce decree.
-A judge may follow some of the terms of the couple's separation agreement when deciding a divorce, but isn't bound by the agreement's terms.
+A judge may follow some of the terms of the couple's separation agreement but isn't bound by the agreement's terms if the couple moves forward with a divorce.
 For example, a judge will decide child custody based on a child's best interests, regardless of what a separation agreement says about custody.

 If either spouse violates the terms of a separation agreement, the other spouse can bring a lawsuit to enforce the agreement.
 A couple's separation agreement can be incorporated into a divorce decree.
 Once the separation agreement becomes part of a divorce order, it can be enforced through a show cause hearing like the other terms of a divorce.

 A judge might incorporate many of the terms of a separation agreement in a final divorce decree.
 But once the couple is divorced and a divorce decree is entered, a separation agreement is no longer enforceable.
 Only the terms of the separation agreement that become part of the divorce order can be enforced by either spouse.

 Separating from your spouse and potentially ending your marriage is difficult.
 If your situation involves a lot of conflict, talk to a lawyer.